Ekkli/ekkli/README.md

 * Collect feedback & votes on maps
 * Print & export maps

-## Development Status
+## Development
 The project is currently reorganizing.
+Please see our [issue queue](https://github.com/Ekkli/ekkli/issues) for a list of current development tasks.

 ## License
 * Free software: AGPL license